 The different datasets have different analyses levels so you may need to consider that when choosing differences.
 The dataset are at different resolutions.
 Differences are computed by interpolating the lower res dataset of the two being compared to the resolution of the higher res and subtracting.
 Anomalies are based on the climo from each reanalyses dataset separately.
 Units have been changed so the datasets can be compared.
-Climatologies only exist for NCEP 1, NCEP 2 and 20CR at this time.
+More recent data may be available at the source.

-|NCEP/NCAR Reanalysis||Jan 1948||Dec 2011||1981-2010||Guide|
+|NCEP/NCAR Reanalysis||Jan 1948||Jan 2020||1981-2010||Guide|

-|NCEP/DOE Reanalysis II||Jan 1979||Dec 2011||1981-2010|
+|NCEP/DOE Reanalysis II||Jan 1979||1981-2010||Guide|

-|20CR||Jan 1871||Dec 2010||1981-2010|
+|20CR||Jan 1871||Dec 2012||1981-2012||Guide|

 NCEP/NCAR Reanalysis I 1948-present (NCEP R1 home page)This reanalysis was the first of its kind for NOAA.
 NCEP used the same climate model that was initialized with a wide variety of weather observations: ships, planes, RAOBS, station data, satellite observations and many more.
 By using the same model, scientists can examine climate/weather statistics and dynamic processes without the complication that model changes can cause.
 The dataset is kept current using near real-time observations.

 NCEP/DOE Reanalysis II (1979-2011)NCEP produced a second version of their first reanalysis starting from the beginning of the major satellite era.
 More observations were added, assimilation errors were corrected and a better version of the model was used.